siegebell/vsc-prettify-symbols-mode/README.md

 ## Known issues:

 * The cursor disappears when adjacent-to or inside of a "pretty" symbol.
-If this is distracting, try setting `"revealOn"` to e.g. `"cursor"`.
+If this is distracting, try setting `"revealOn"` to e.g. `"cursor"` or `"prettyCursor"` to `"boxed"`.
 * You can write bad regular expressions that break substitutions and you will not get an error message.
 * Substitutions are only performed on *open* documents, so you may have to begin editing to activate substitutions.
+* Clicking on a symbol will lose editor focus.

 ## Examples